James4Ever0/notes/issues related to fastgithub and other self-signed certificates in language-specific package manager.md

 ---
-title: issues related to fastgithub and other self-signed certificates in package manager
+title: issues related to fastgithub and other self-signed certificates in language-specific package manager
 created: '2022-08-15T07:44:43.828Z'
-modified: '2022-08-15T08:24:25.749Z'
+modified: '2022-08-15T08:55:08.647Z'
 ---

-# issues related to fastgithub and other self-signed certificates in package manager
+# issues related to fastgithub and other self-signed certificates in language-specific package manager

 ## npm